angular/angular/aio/content/guide/user-input.md

     </code-example>

-After those steps, if you add event listeners for the `scroll` event, the listeners will be `passive`.
+After those steps, if you add event listeners for the `scroll` event, the listeners are going to be `passive`.

 ## Summary